 Jon Mowery, Aviation Safety Engineer, FAA, Los Angeles Aircraft Certification Office, Airframe Branch, 3960 Paramount Blvd., Lakewood, California 90712-4137, telephone (562) 627-5322, fax (562) 627-5210.End Further Info End Preamble Start Supplemental Information

-The FAA estimates that 500 helicopters of U.S. registry would be affected by this proposed AD, that it would take approximately 24 work hours per helicopter to accomplish the proposed actions, and that the average labor rate is $60 per work hour.
-Required parts would cost approximately $150 per helicopter.
-Based on these figures, the total cost impact of the proposed AD on U.S. operators is estimated to be $795,000.
+The FAA estimates that 500 helicopters of U.S. registry will be affected by this AD, that it will take approximately 24 work hours per helicopter to accomplish the required actions, and that the average labor rate is $60 per work hour.
+Required parts will cost approximately $150 per helicopter.
+Based on these figures, the total cost impact of the AD on U.S. operators is estimated to be $795,000.

 List of Subjects in 14 CFR Part 39

 - Incorporation by reference

 Accordingly, pursuant to the authority delegated to me by the Administrator, the Federal Aviation Administration amends part 39 of the Federal Aviation Regulations (14 CFR part 39) as follows:End Amendment Part Start Part

 1. The authority citation for part 39 continues to read as follows:End Amendment Part